 Salvation Series : Lesson 1

 In this series we are going to be discussing the subject of Salvation.
-This will include many of the doctrines that are associated with Salvation such as repentance, eternal security, redemption and sanctification just to name a few.
-The goal of this series is to give someone a better understanding of how a person is saved and also what really takes place within them as a result of Salvation.
+This will include many of the doctrines that are associated with Salvation such as spiritual circumcision, eternal security, baptism of the Holy Spirit, redemption and sanctification just to name a few.
+The goal of this series is to give someone a better understanding of how a person is saved as well as what really takes place within them when they are saved.

 Many people today who are saved really do not have a good understanding of what happened to them as a result of salvation.
 Therefore they struggle in their Christian lives and also many times fall prey to those who are teaching false doctrines.
 Every saved person should know why he is saved and be able to back up scripturally what he believes from the word of God.